Utsira Municipality: Transportation

 The island municipality is only accessible by boat.
 There are roads on the island.
-A car ferry operated by Rutebåten Utsira runs four round-trips per day connecting the island to the town of Haugesund on the mainland.
+A car ferry operated by Rutebåten Utsira runs four round-trips per day connecting the island to the island of Risøy in Haugesund Municipality.
 The trip takes about 70 minutes each way.
 There are ferry docks on the north and south side of the island.
 The northern port is more often used because the southern route takes a little longer; the southern is used if the weather demands.
 An ambulance helicopter can land at the football field in medical emergencies.

 Government

 Utsira Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Haugaland og Sunnhordland District Court and the Gulating Court of Appeal.